Upper School For Girls

 of combined experience between our 2 expert college counselors

-of the Class of 2019 are attending one of their top choices
+of the Class of 2022 is attending one of their top choices

 Joy Prince joined The Agnes Irwin School community in July 2021 as its Director of Upper School.
 Prior to AIS, Joy served as the Director of College Counseling and Interim Middle School Dean of Student Life at Atlanta Girls’ School.
 Her background in teaching, student life, college admission and college counseling gives her a unique perspective for understanding the developmental needs of students in their transition to high school and to college.